mdp-toolkit/mdp-docs/source/tutorial/extensions.rst

 Creating Extensions
 -------------------

-To create a new node extension you just have to create a new extension base class.
-For example the HTML representation extension in ``mdp.hinet`` is created with
+To create a new node extension you have to create a new extension base class (unless you only use the extension decorators to define the extension methods).
+For example, the HTML representation extension in ``mdp.hinet`` is created with

     >>> class  HTMLExtensionNode(mdp.ExtensionNode, mdp.Node): # doctest: +SKIP